Presbyterian Church of Vanuatu: Doctrine

 The Presbyterian Church in Vanuatu affirms the Apostles Creed and Westminster Confession of Faith.

 Interchurch relations

 The Presbyterian Church of Vanuatu is a member of the World Communion of Reformed Churches.

 The Presbyterian Church in Vanuatu has partner relations with the Presbyterian Church of Australia.
-The Australian church supports the Talua Ministry Training Centre, which provides the ministry training of the Presbyterian Church in Vanuatu.
+The Australian church supports the Talua Theological Training Institute, which provides the ministry training of the Presbyterian Church in Vanuatu.